 The embedding problem for Denoising Models can be addressed in several different ways: by gradient ascent, integrating the ordinary differential equations (ODE) defining the forward direction, and then running the process in reverse to get the latent representations, or directly trying to train a network to approximate the embedding task \cite{asperti2022embedding}.
 The advantage of the latter approach is that, once training is completed, the computation of the latent encoding is particularly fast.

 The embedding network $\mathit{Emb(x)}$ takes in input an image and try to compute its embedding.
 It is trained in a completely supervised way: given some noise $x_T$, we generate a sample $x_0$ and train the network to synthesize $x_T$ from $x_0$, using as loss the distance between $x_T$ and $\mathit{Emb(x_0)}$.
-Remarkably, the machinery of modern environments for neural computation allows us to backpropagate gradients through the iterative loop of the reverse diffusion process without any problem.
+Modern neural computation environments enable us to backpropagate gradients through the iterative loop of the reverse diffusion process effortlessly.

-In \cite{asperti2022embedding}, several different architectures for the Embedding Network were compared, and the best results were achieved by a U-Net architecture, essentially identical to the denoising network.
-The big difference with generation, is that we compute the latent representation with a single pass of through the network.
-The reconstruction quality is pretty good, with an MSE around 0.0012 in case of CelebA.
+Many different models of Embedding Network were compared in \cite{asperti2022embedding}; the best results have been obtained by a U-Net, essentially identical to the denoising network.
+The big difference with respect to generation, is that we compute the latent representation with a single pass through the network.
+Reconstruction has an MSE around 0.0012 in case of CelebA, that is definetely good.